nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 ### ACLS bootstrapped in the system to allow normal legacy-services/CMR operation

 The ACLs below are loaded into a clean CMR system once it is started.
 These ACLs are required for normal CMR operations.
-The JSON representation below comes from the CMR access control endpoint with full ACL records requested `http://localhost:3011/acls?include-full-acls=true`
+The JSON representation below comes from the CMR access control endpoint with full ACL records requested `http://localhost:3011/acls?include-full-acls=true` (note that the full records for the summaries above are listed as the first three ACLs here.)

 ```
 {